 The Universal Worship Service is an egalitarian worship service that celebrates all of humanity’s religions and spiritual traditions on a single altar.
 Scriptures, songs, prayers, chants, and offerings from each of the religious traditions is accompanied with universalist prayers that honor all faiths as lights serving humanity’s unfoldment.
 A candle is lit representing the light of each of these religions.
 These services are led by a Reverend Cherag.

-Contact: Rev. Tara Anne Muir, Executive Director of The Universal Worship:
+Contact: Rev. Tara Anne Muir, Board of Directors of The Universal Worship: email@example.com

 Every New and Full Moon as published in Email